UPPMAX/UPPMAX-documentation/docs/software/singularity.md

 ## Creating your own images
 If you have singularity on your own machine, you can create your own images and upload and run them from UPPMAX.
 Creating images directly on UPPMAX is not possible as it requires administrator (root) privileges (but see below).

-Singularity provides funcitonality to create and bootstrap images, and the installation contains example definitions for bootstrapping various images you can use as a start (like Ubuntu, Scientific Linux and so on).
+Singularity provides functionality to create and bootstrap images, and the installation contains example definitions for bootstrapping various images you can use as a start (like Ubuntu, Scientific Linux and so on).
 If you normally run Linux and have administrative access, you can install Singularity and build images locally, typical usage would be:

 ```bash
 sudo singularity build myimage.img examples/ubuntu.def